Reesy/ts-react-socket-docker/README.md

 - [x] Write a socket class for the server
 - [ ] Write a socketchat component for react frontend
-- [ ] When a connectin is closed, clean up the list of online users
+- [ ] When a connection is closed, clean up the list of online users
 - [x] Fix all styles to max 500px
 - [x] Figure out horizontal max sizes
 - [ ] Create a max text size icon